-- We ask that students not bring soda with their lunches; this is for the child's good health. - The cafeteria will serve Fried Foods on M, W, & F - If a student is allergic to certain foods, the parents must notify the school nurse, Principal, teacher, and cafeteria staff. - An allergy-safe table is designated in the lunchroom.
+- Students may not bring soda with their lunches; this is for the child's good health. - The cafeteria will serve Fried Foods on M, W, & F - If a student is allergic to certain foods, the parents must notify the school nurse, Principal, teacher, and cafeteria staff. - An allergy-safe table is designated in the lunchroom.

-Lunch Cost and Payments
+Lunch Cost and Payments: